edgexfoundry/edgex-docs/docs_src/microservices/general/index.md

 ## URI for Files

-Different files like load configuration, units of measurements, device profiles, device definitions, and provision watches can be loaded either from the local file system or from a remote location.
+Different files like configurations, units of measurements, device profiles, device definitions, and provision watchers can be loaded either from the local file system or from a remote location.
 For the remote location, HTTP and HTTPS URIs are supported.
 When using HTTPS, certificate validation is performed using the system's built-in trust anchors.

 ### Authentication